strangerstudios/memberlite/docs/patterns.md

 - Missing or incorrect metadata in DocBlock comment
 - Invalid category slug in `Categories:` field
 - PHP syntax error in the file
-- File not saved with `.php` extension
+- File isn't saved with `.php` extension

 **Fix**: Verify the pattern file structure matches the format shown in [Pattern File Format](#pattern-file-format).